noliaphyta/obsidian-test-scroll-plugin/README.md

 - Measure length of file and change relative speed of scroll?
 - Measure length between headings to change speed?
 - Read view/source view functionality changes
+- Sync to headings that are the same, when referencing text or taking notes it changes.
+Stock obsidian is not a good tool for annotation.
+Perhaps a dedicated academic resource is necessary, like the rotating monk's table...